almaznur/nodeapp/README.md

 - calls into a public API https://catfact.ninja/
 - gets the data into JSON format
 - saves that data to MongoDb
-- provides an endpoint /cats to selects all available records in the db
+- provides an endpoint /cats to selects all available records in the db (usage http://localhost:3000/cats)

 ---
 ## Requirements